-advised us of the intent to present any other matter, and we are not aware of any other matters to be presented at the meeting.
-If any other matter or matters are properly brought before the meeting, the person(s) named as your proxyholder(s) will have the discretion to vote your shares on the matters in accordance with their best judgment and as they deem Our Board of Directors recommends that you vote your shares 'FOR" the election of each of
+The only items of business that our Board of Directors intends to present at the meeting are set forth in this proxy statement.
+As of the date of this proxy statement, no stockholder has advised us of the intent to present any other matter, and we are not aware of any other matters to be presented at the meeting.
+If any other matter or matters are properly brought before the meeting, the person(s) named as your proxyholder(s) will have the discretion to vote your shares on the matters in accordance with their best judgment and as they deem advisable.

+How does the Board of Directors recommend that I